 I’m sure you’ve gone through a stressful period in your life; maybe you had a deadline coming up at work that necessitates 60–80 hour work weeks, which puts tension on your relationship.
 Maybe this is you right now.

 Think back to how your appetite was affected during that period.
-Maybe stress caused you to overeat or crave certain hyper-palatable foods or, on the other side of the spectrum, it’s possible you lost your appetite and were maybe even undereating relative to your nutrition goals.
+Maybe stress caused you to overeat or crave certain hyper-palatable foods, or, on the other side of the spectrum, it’s possible you lost your appetite and were maybe even undereating relative to your nutrition goals.

 Overeating and Undereating Due to Stress

-Again, I want you to think about how your appetite has been affected in the past.
+Think about how your appetite has been affected in the past.

 There’s a good chance you experienced under-eating followed by over-eating, which is what most people experience when stressed.